The Whitsuntide Procession

 Good Friday Flour Ceremony

 This Good Friday tradition has continued for more than three centuries in Penistone.
 Easter is an official holiday time in the UK, with both Good Friday and Easter Monday as Bank Holidays.
 The name of Easter comes from the Saxon 'Oster,' meaning 'To rise' as an important date on the church calendar to commemorate the resurrection.
-In Penistone, Bags of flour are handed out by the Penistone Mayor of the day to the 'Poor of the Parish of Penistone' in Penistone Church's 'Sensory Gardens', following a family service in Penistone Parish Church.
+In Penistone, Bags of flour are handed out to fulfil 'doles' by Penistone Mayor to the 'Poor of the Parish of Penistone' in Penistone Church's 'Sensory Gardens', following a family service in Penistone Parish Church.
+These doles fulfil the ancient charitable bequests in support of the 'poor of the parish.'

-The picture below shows Penistone's Mayor of 2011, Cllr Carol Bradbury handing out the flour with the Bishop of Wakefield, Rt Rev Stephen Platten, watching on.
+The picture below shows Penistone's Mayor of 2011, Cllr Carol Bradbury handing out the flour with the Bishop of Wakefield, the Right Reverend Stephen Platten in attendance.
 An open service took place half an hour later in the Market Barn on a bright, sunny day.
-This was possibly the first time that the then new Market Barn had been used for a public event which wasn't actually a market.
+This was possibly the first time that the then-new Market Barn was used for a public event which wasn't actually a market.

-The West Riding Directory of 1837 had some details (click the third thumbnail above and read the penultimate paragraph): 'Three Yearly Doles belong to the poor of the parish, viz., one quarter of rye, left by Wm.
+The West Riding Directory of 1837 has details of the doles (read the penultimate paragraph above in the graphic): 'Three Yearly Doles belong to the poor of the parish, viz., one quarter of rye, left by Wm.
 Turton, in 1559, out of a farm in Hoxley Gate, in Denby; 26s.
 8d. left by Edward Booth, out of lands at Dean Head, near Hunshelf; and 20s. left by Wm.
 Rich, in 1673, out of lands at Hornthwaite.'

 'The poor of Penistone township have the rents of three cottages, purchased with £25 left by Fras.
 Burdett, Wm.
 Sotwell, and Joanna Swift.
 They have also two yearly rent charges , viz., 20s. left by Sir Thurston Bycliff and Alderman Micklethwaite, out of a farm at Silkstone; and 3s. left by John Wordsworth, out of Water Hall estate'.

-Then the ceremony moved to the steps on Shrewsbury Road which lead into the churchyard.
-Again it moved, this time to the Girls' National School on Church Street (which is now 'Busy Bees' children's nursery) and the Overseers of the Poor were responsible for the distribution.
-After the Town Hall was built in 1914, the flour was given away on the Town Hall steps, probably by the Council Clerk.
-Mr Penistone continues (1964): 'Now, the Rating Officer acts as Almoner and the ceremony takes place on the Town Hall steps but no longer is a grover's scoop used to serve out the flour.'
-The flour was no longer rye flour but ordinary flour in 1 lb. bags.
+The ceremony moved from the church porch to the steps at the churchyard entrance on Shrewsbury Road.
+Then to the Girls' National School on Church Street (which is now 'Busy Bees' children's nursery) when the Overseers of the Poor were responsible for the distribution.
+After the Town Hall had been built in 1914, the flour was given away on the Town Hall steps, possibly by the Council Clerk.
+Mr Penistone says (1964): 'Now, the Rating Officer acts as Almoner and the ceremony takes place on the Town Hall steps but no longer is a grover's scoop used to serve out the flour.'
+The flour would no longer be rye flour but ordinary wheat flour in 1 lb. bags.

-After 1973/4, Penistone Urban District Council became a Town Council under 'Local Government Reorganisation' and Penistone acquired a Mayor.
-Following improvements to the lower end of the graveyard around 2008 to make it a 'Sensory Garden' the Flour Ceremony moved there and had became a mayoral duty, with the reverend providing spiritual support.
-Now in the 21st century, the flour tradition continues and is conducted by Penistone Mayor.
-We can see Cllr Carol Bradbury performing this task in the picture above, during her Mayoral term of office in 2011.
-The flour is now usually contributed by the Penistone Tesco through its community liaison.
+After 1974, Penistone Urban District Council became Penistone Town Council under 'Local Government Reorganisation' and Penistone acquired a Town Mayor.
+Following improvements to the lower end of the graveyard around 2008 to make it a 'Sensory Garden,' the Ceremony moved there and became a mayoral duty, with the reverend providing spiritual support.
+Now in the 21st century, the tradition continues.
+It is conducted by Penistone Mayor in the churchyard with the clergy, preceded by a short service in the church.
+The flour is now very kindly contributed by Penistone Tesco through its community liaison.

 Maundy Thursday 'Ale and Cake Day'

-But we can see that the poor of Penistone miss out on another freebie in the modern age, 'Ale and Cake Day.'
-From Mr Penistone's 'Bygones of Penistone' (November 1964), he refers to: 'a curious tradition from the Trustees of Shrewsbury Hospital in the gift of ale and cake to the value of six shillings and eight pence, to be given on Maundy Tuesday.'
+But the poor of Penistone now miss out on another freebie, 'Ale and Cake Day.'
+From 'Bygones of Penistone' (November 1964), Mr Penistone refers to: 'A curious tradition from the Trustees of Shrewsbury Hospital in the gift of ale and cake to the value of six shillings and eight pence, to be given on Maundy Tuesday.'
 Children would line up each side of 'New Road' (Shrewsbury Road), with girls on one side and boys on the other.
-The landlord of the Rose and Crown would provide a tiny tot of ale and a small piece of current teacake for each child.
-Some time between the 1837 Directory and the early years of the next century, the bread had become cake (or even a current teacake, which sounded like a compromise).
+The landlord of the Rose and Crown would provide a tiny tot of ale and a small piece of cake for each child.
+Some time between the 1837 Directory and the early years of the 20th century, the bread had become cake (or even a current teacake, which sounded like a compromise).

 From the West Riding Directory of 1837: